eCSE-MITgcm-ARCHER2/eCSE-archer2-eccov4r4/README.md

     nTimeSteps=13110,

+### Changing the tiling
+In the file ``data.exch2``, there are different options for different tile arrangements.
+You have to manually comment out and uncomment the appropriate lines for the selected number of cores.
+If these options are set incorrectly, the job will fail to pass its startup checks and will fail.

 ### Submitting the job
 Finally, use a job submission script to get the job onto the local scheduler, if relevant.
 If successful, the run will produce a set of ``STDOUT`` files that can be analysed.
 To get some summary statistics, use the script ``scripts/ecse_ecco_check.sh``.
 You can run this script on the sample output for comparison.